jakecoppinger/safe-cycling-map/README.md

 coloured by their safety ratings.

 # Disclaimer
 Warning: This is an arbitrary rating system.
-Data is not guaranteed to be accurate.
+Data is open source and not guaranteed to be accurate.

 This map uses OpenStreetMap data.
 It is not a complete or accurate map of the world and should not be used in such a manner that deficiencies, omissions, inaccuracies or errors could result in death,